 7. Up your email game

 Number seven in what to do when business is slow?
-Invest time into creating or fine-tuning your email marketing strategy.
+Invest time into creating or fine-tuning your email marketing for small business strategy.
 Email marketing helps you stay top of mind with your audience, warming them up to purchase from you (or send referrals your way).

-We’ve made getting started easy by partnering with the email geniuses at Flodesk.
+We’ve made getting started easy by partnering with the email geniuses at Flodesk, email marketing software for small business.
 Get free email templates with pre-written copy to create 12 months of email marketing content in just three days.
 Download the templates and watch the #UpMyEmailGame webinar to get a complete walk through.